MARITAL PROPERTIES - ORLANDO DIVORCE ATTORNEYS

 3) Both parties continuing to own the property with their equity interest and future obligations and use of the property being defined.

-4) Short sale or foreclosure if the property has more debt than value and determining each parties obligation or share of any remaining debt.
+4) Short sale or foreclosure if the property has more debt than value and determining each parties' obligation or share of any remaining debt.

 Orlando Divorce Attorney: